Popular culture expert

 Nicks work in the past 20 years has changed the lives of many people who have needed to have the support, help and energy that Nick gives to everything he does.
 He has been recognised with numerous awards including London Lifestyle Award (London Personality of the year), Scottish Fashion Awards ( Communicator of the year, Fashion Philanthropist of the year) , Life After Stroke Award for service to volunteering, Global Gift Award ( Philanthropist of the year) Last year, his agency EastofEden London was finalist for both PR Week’s Force for Good award and The Drum Scottish Event Awards for Charity Event of the Year.
 In 2020 Nick won the Dress For Success UK PR award for his contribution to charity.

-As a powerhouse who wants to make a difference Nick Ede is truly a unique character.
+As a powerhouse who is passionate about people and purpose; who wants to make a difference Nick Ede is truly a unique character.